Carlosrincong/AWS-Solutions-Architect-Associate/SNS/README.md

 Security:
 - Encryption server-side (in-flight, at-rest) and client-side
 - IAM policy
-- SNS access policy
+- SNS access policy (who can access you topic)

 Feature:
-- FIFO topic: order is preserved
+- FIFO topic: order is preserved, the unique subscriber can be SQS
 - SNS + SQS for parallel process (miltriple queue) based on the same message
 - Message filtering: JSON policy to filter messages sent to a topic.
 If a subscription doesnt have a filter, it receives every message